object-oriented-python/object-oriented-programming/doc/source/4_abstract_data_types.rst

 number of operations, is called :term:`amortised complexity`.
 In contrast, the occasional list append operation is an example of the :term:`worst case complexity` of the algorithm.
-Appending an item to a list has an amortised time complexity of :math:`O(1)` but a worst case time complexity of :math:`O(n)`.
+Appending an item to a list has an amortised time complexity of :math:`O(1)` but a worst-case time complexity of :math:`O(n)`.